huggingface/transformers/docs/source/task_summary.rst

 3. Add the T5 specific prefix "summarize: ".
 4. Use the ``PreTrainedModel.generate()`` method to generate the summary.

-In this example we use Google`s T5 model.
+In this example we use Google's T5 model.
 Even though it was pre-trained only on a multi-task mixed dataset (including CNN / Daily Mail), it yields very good results.

 .. code-block::